dybran/Containerizing-a-JAVA-Stack-Application/Containerizing-an-application-using-docker.md

 ![](./images/zzz.PNG)

 First, fetch the source code from github, then write Dockerfiles for the services that needs customization.
 The base images mentioned in the Dockerfile will be pulled from dockerhub.
-Then we will build the images.
+Then build the images.
 Once the images are ready, we will mention all the containers with the image name in the docker compose file and test it.
 If this works well we will then push the images to dockerhub.